 Considered one of the most wired countries in the world, the Netherlands is home to one of the most advanced markets for data center operations in Europe.
-In fact, about one third of all European data centers are located in the Amsterdam area and take advantage of AMS-IX - the world's largest internet exchange.
+About one third of all European data centers are located in the Amsterdam area and take advantage of AMS-IX - the world's largest internet exchange.
+According to the Dutch Datacenter Association almost all important players in the international digital economy are established in our country with equipment and head offices.
+In the Netherlands 20 per cent of foreign investments is driven by digital activities nowadays.